-The presence of nitrates in watercourses is due either to the leaching of agricultural soils or to the oxidative reactions of ammonications of ammonications of ammonications of ammonications of ammonication of a more of the different stations vary from 0 to 0.731 mg/L with an average of 0.159 mg/L. These nitrate values are significantly below the value accepted by Lisec (2004).
+The presence of nitrates in watercourses is due either to the leaching of agricultural soils or to the oxidative reactions of ammoniacal nitrogen and nitrites (Khalaf et al., 2007).
+The nitrate concentrations obtained at the different stations vary from 0 to 0.731 mg/L with an average of 0.159 mg/L. These nitrate values are significantly below the value accepted by Lisec (2004).
 This could be explained by the period of sampling.
 In fact, the water was collected during the short rainy season.
 Therefore, not all of the water has yet flowed into the watershed.
 In addition, we have an absence of the nitrification phenomenon.
 Nitrification consists of the transformation of ammonium (NH4+) into nitrites (NO2-).